LTeemu/Spoonacular_app/README.md

-# Spoonacular_private
+# Spoonacular API Recipe App
-Spoonacular API Recipe App - Made with React Native, Firebase, Expo
+Made with React Native, Firebase, Expo

 Oamk group project.
 An application where you can search for recipes by entering ingredients.